hehonghui/iOS-tech-frontier/issue-6/Core Image入门教程(swift).md

 That noise could probably be more subtle, but I’ll leave that experiment to you, dear reader.
 Now you have the full power of Core Image at your disposal.
 Go crazy!

-#Where To Go From Here?
+#Where To Go From Here?（星期六）
 Here is the example project with all of the code from the above tutorial.

 That about covers the basics of using Core Image filters.
 It’s a pretty handy technique, and you should be able to use it to apply some neat filters to images quite quickly!